-I am currently undertaking a masters degree course on creative media at the Federal University of Rio de Janeiro, exploring narratives with 360 videos and VR, as a powerful immersive tool to tell stories in general, but with a particular focus on the musical industry.
+I am currently undertaking a masters degree course on creative media at the Federal University of Rio de Janeiro, exploring narratives with 360 video, virtual reality and ambisonic audio, as a powerful immersive tool to tell stories in general, but with a particular focus on the musical industry.

 I am part of the network of international photographers collaborating with London-based Panos Pictures.